Investigating wireless attacks

-Successful network forensic investigations most often rely one the understanding the investigator has on the attacks that are possible in the network.
+Successful network forensic investigations often rely on the understanding the investigator has around possible network attacks.
 This section discusses some of the most common attacks possible in wireless networks.

 Analyzing a wireless attack

-In this section, let us go through packet analysis of a simple attack discovered.
-The assumption is that a victim has encountered a denial of service attack against the laptop.
+In this section, let us go through packet analysis of a simple discovered attack.
+The assumption is that a victim has encountered a denial-of-service attack against the laptop.
 The laptop keeps disconnecting from the router even though all the other devices are working fine.
 This is reported and traffic capture was provided for further investigation.

 The mac address of the victim is e6:23:0e:4b:2b:fd.